JonasGreim/US-headquarter-locations/README.md

 - The historical company rankings (SP500 and Fortune 500) over many years are scraped from websites.
 - The headquarters locations are then retrieved from the Wikidata API.
-- The data is then processed and converted into a GeoJSON format for the map.
+- The data is then processed and converted into a GeoJSON format for visualization on a map.

 ## Visualisation
 The visualization/mapping of the headquarters locations data can be found in [this repository](https://github.com/JonasGreim/leaflet-map-project).